timeblock4228waterphone/Time-anchor/README.md

 # Time-anchor Printable
-VO4 is the most recent one so far ignore the other files
+VO4 is the most recent one so far ignore the other files the second file for it is called part2 timeanchor-map

 This is a map for where you are.